cek333/Quote_Catalog/README.md

 The app can potentially be enhanced by a few additional tweaks:
 * Providing a more specific error message when authentication fails.
 Currently, authentication can fail if either the email is not found, or the password is incorrect.
 The current error message is not specific on the cause of the failure.
 * Automatically login users after sign up.
 Currently users must manually login after sign up.
 * Automatically redirect users to the `Browse` page after Login.
 Currently a message is displayed after login indicating what the user can do next.
-Perhaps the application can automatically redirect to the `Browse` page after login?
+Perhaps the application can automatically redirect to the `Browse` page?

 ## Try It
-You can view the deployed application [here]()
-As an alternative to creating your own account, you can use the following account: `guest@gmail.com` with password `guestGUEST`.
+You can view the deployed application [here](https://quote-catalog-54438.herokuapp.com/) As an alternative to creating your own account, you can use the following account: `guest@gmail.com` with password `guestGUEST`.